Why shouldn't JSONP be used?

 }).done((data) => console.log(data));

-If we now refresh the browser, we'll see that the console does, in fact, display the message.
-We can take this further and add the message to the <h1>
+Refresh the browser and the console shows the message.
+We can take it further and push the message into the <h1> tag:

 $.ajax({